By Ashok Prasad, Founder, Niyyam

 Common Mistakes to Avoid

-The right decision depends on your financial condition.
+The right decision depends entirely on your financial condition.

 Final Verdict

-You don’t need to stop investing — you need to adjust intelligently.
+You do not need to stop investing—you need to adjust intelligently.

 Final Thought

-Wealth creation does not come from rigid rules.
+Wealth creation is not about rigid investing rules.

 Disclaimer